tari-labs/tari-university/cryptography/fraud-proofs-1/MainReport.md

   * every transaction that has ever been sent
   * all the unspent transaction outputs (UTXOs) [4]

-These SPV client make use of Bloom filters to receive transactions that are relevant to the user [7].
-Bloom filters are probalistic data structures used to check the existence of an element in a set quicker by respond with a boolean answer [9]
+These SPV client make use of [Bloom filters](#blob/master/merkle-trees-and-spv-1/PITCHME.md#bloom-filters) to receive transactions that are relevant to the user [7].
+Bloom filters are probalistic data structures used to check the existence of an element in a set quicker by responding with a boolean answer [9]

 ![spv.png](sources/spv.png)
 Courtesy: On the Privacy Provisions of Bloom Filters in Lightweight